thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

 A `predicate` is a `QueryExpr`, but shouldn't be evaluated to a boolean.

-A `mapping`  is ap `QueryExpr`, but shouldn't be evaluated to a nothing.
+A `mapping`  is a `QueryExpr`, but shouldn't be evaluated to a nothing.

 FYI, here're some valid instances about `selector`.